GavrielM55555/Data-science-project/README.md

 in addition, we will try to predict the comapny name acoording to the numrtic colums so that every buyer could look for the best comapny for is needs

-And to finishת an ANN model will be built in order to predict the time of the sales and will be compared with MLP ANN model froצ Sklearn..
+And to finishת an ANN model will be built in order to predict the time of the sales and will be compared with MLP ANN model froצ Sklearn.